Recording influenza vaccinations on the National Immunisation Register

-Pharmacist vaccinators use the NIR web application ImmuniseNow to record influenza vaccinations on the NIR.
-When the vaccination is entered into ImmuniseNow, the NIR sends a notification to the person’s general practice advising that an influenza vaccination has been given by a pharmacist.
+Pharmacist vaccinators use the NIR web application ImmuniseNow to check vaccinees’ immunisation history and record influenza vaccinations on the NIR.
+If the person is already registered on the NIR, a notification will be sent to their general practice advising that an influenza vaccination has been given by a pharmacist.

 Other influenza vaccination settings

-The Ministry is working towards expanding access to ImmuniseNow in the future in the future for other influenza vaccination settings such as DHB staff health clinics.
-It is expected that this will be in place for 2019.
+The Ministry is working towards expanding access to immunisation records as part of the development of the National Immunisation Solution for other influenza vaccination settings such as DHB staff health clinics.

-Occupational health providers are also expected to notify an individual’s general practice when they have administered an influenza vaccine so their records can be updated.
+Occupational health providers are expected to notify a person’s general practice when they have administered an influenza vaccine so their records can be updated.

 For questions about recording influenza vaccination on:

-- The NIR, please contact your DHB NIR administrator or contact the Ministry of Health Support team 0800 505 125 and select option 3
+- The NIR, please contact your DHB NIR administrator or contact the Ministry of Health Support team 0800 855 066, select option 5 and then option 3

 - ImmuniseNow, contact the Ministry of Health Support Team (details above)